Tell us about your background in Physiotherapy.

 I initially completed my Undergraduate Degree in Sports Science from the University of Sydney.
 From there, the knowledge I gain on exercise and healthy habits motivated me to further my education and complete a Master’s Degree in Physiotherapy, which allowed me to work with more clinical clients with injuries and pains.

-I have worked in a variety of physiotherapy settings in Singapore, Hong Kong and Australia.
+Fluent in English, Cantonese and Mandarin, I have worked in a variety of physiotherapy settings in Singapore, Hong Kong and Australia.
 This includes primarily private clinics, focusing on sports injuries and corporate desk job pains.
 I have also been the head physiotherapist for a local Australian Football team, providing pre-match strapping as well as on-field support and injury assessments.

 I have since completed the APPI Pilates Course and Dry Needling Certification, both of which have enhanced my scope of practice and allowed me to provide alternative treatment methods for my clients.

 I am a keen football player, but due to covid-related restrictions, I’ve picked up trail running in the past year!
 I also love travelling and all water sports, including scuba diving and surfing.

 Tell us about a life-changing experience or adventure you’ve been on.

 In 2013, I did a volunteer trip to Cambodia, where I was working as a Physiotherapist/ English Teacher for disadvantaged children.
 During this time I looked after children with cerebral palsy and other congenital diseases.
 The biggest take home lesson was that the children weren’t expecting a magical cure, but rather wanted someone to show empathy and care for them and their conditions!

 Solo backpacking and riding motorbike through the world heritage of Angkor Wat were some of the weekend adventures that made my volunteer trip in Cambodia even more fruitful.